-Under the original program, direct payments currently are being made to producers of beef, dairy, sheep and goats in any county that has been declared a disaster area by the Secretary between January 1, 2001 and September 19, 2002, including disaster designation requests pending on September 19, 2002, that were subsequently approved.
+Under the original program, direct payments currently were made to producers of beef, dairy, sheep and goats in any county that had been declared a disaster area by the Secretary between January 1, 2001 and September 19, 2002, including disaster designation requests pending on September 19, 2002, that were subsequently approved.
 (Farm disaster assistance provisions in the enacted FY2003 omnibus appropriations resolution (P.L.
 108-7) extended the September 19, 2002 cutoff date to February 20, 2003.)
 The payment rates are \$31.50 per adult dairy cattle, \$18 per adult beef cattle, \$13.50 for certain livestock over 500 lbs, and \$4.50 per sheep or goat.
 Payments are limited to \$40,000 per person, and will not be made to any person with qualifying gross revenue over \$2.5 million.
 Most of the funding for the program came through Section 32 funds, which originate from a portion of customs receipts that are made available to USDA to support the farm sector through various activities.
 (For details on Section 32, see CRS Report RS20235.)
 P.L.
 108-7 requires any new spending to come from the Commodity Credit Corporation, instead of Section 32, and reimburses Section 32 with \$250 million in CCC funds to compensate for a portion of the past payments of the program.

-To date, \$855 million has been obligated to livestock growers.
-Of the amount obligated, approximately one-half of the total has been disbursed in seven states: Texas (\$67.1 million), Nebraska (\$66.2 million), Missouri (\$62.2 million), Oklahoma (\$62.0 million), Kansas (\$57.0 million), California (\$53.2 million) and South Dakota (\$51.1 million).
+To date, \$1.002 billion in total LCP payments have been obligated to all livestock growers, including dairy farmers.
+Of the amount obligated, approximately one-half of the total has been disbursed in seven states: Texas (\$94.5 million), Nebraska (\$66.2 million), Oklahoma (\$63.6 million), Missouri (\$62.2 million), California (\$60.2 million), Kansas (\$57.2 million), and South Dakota (\$53.0 million).

 P.L.
-108-7 also includes an additional \$250 million to further compensate livestock producers with forage losses caused by a disaster in either 2001 or 2002.
+108-7 also included an additional \$250 million to further compensate livestock producers with forage losses caused by a disaster in either 2001 or 2002.
 These funds will be administered in the same manner as previous Livestock Assistance Programs that have been authorized on an ad-hoc basis, most recently in 2000.
-Under past programs, direct payments were made to eligible livestock producers (including dairy producers) in a disaster-declared region, who suffered a minimum 40% loss of available grazing for at least 3 consecutive months.
+Under past programs, direct payments were made to eligible livestock producers (including dairy producers) in a disasterdeclared region, who suffered a minimum 40% loss of available grazing for at least 3 consecutive months.
+Program sign-up began on June 6, 2003.
+Implementation of these payments is pending.